 The thing is, when the building is done, it is done.
 Nobody will suggest to add more elevators or change the grounding.
 A total opposite to a software which is an ever-changing reshaping blob.
 A living, breathing organism where anything may be subject to change.
 It is an act of evolution, as opposed to the construction's creationism.

 By using lots of frameworks in the software project, albeit with best intents, you will create bonds which artificially slow down the shape-shifting.
-Too many bonds, and the software will die and turn into a rotting steaming spaghetti of framework workarounds and annotation magic.
+Too many bonds, and the software will stop moving, it will die, it will start rotting and it will turn into a rotting steaming spaghetti of framework workarounds and annotation magic.
 Your devs will waste time figuring out how to get around the framework limitations.
 Good developers will get frustrated by the slow pace and they will leave.
 The software will attract framework fanatics.
 Under the guidance of bad developers piling workarounds upon hacks, the team will repulse any good programmers.
 The software ecosystem now reached terminal state and the software now starts to rot.
 Good luck finding a team of good programmers that can now restart your project afresh.

 To avoid software rot, be careful when adding frameworks, and remember to remove them when they no longer serve any purpose and deliver no value in your software.
 Only by focusing on simplicity, you will be able to evolve the software quickly.